DandelionWithLute/nextjs-prisma-chatapp-20240606/README.md

 File and FileReader https://javascript.info/file 16./dialogue/[id]/page.jsx may add swr mutate below & may need to protect routes 17.If I need multiple members chatting under gpt, I always need to get from the api.
+18.New Chat Page Design: When the params.id was equal to new under subpage client side:post to api normally / api side:if it was new, create a new dialogue and then new dialoguedata instead of posting dialoguedata into the normal uuid.

 Next Request
 urlList: [ URL {} ],